When Should You See a Podiatrist for Heel Pain? 7 Signs You Shouldn’t Ignore

 Conditions such as plantar fasciitis can become more persistent if not addressed early.

-What Can a Podiatrist Help With?
+How Can a Podiatrist Help with Heel Pain?

 A podiatrist focuses on identifying the underlying cause of heel pain.